-The best feeling a person can get is when your car starts to give an extra mileage to you or when it gets fuel efficient.
-Some of these tricks might sound silly as you may think, what miracle would happen if I save extra half liter a day?
+The best feeling a person can get is when your car starts to give an extra mileage to you or when it gets fuel-efficient.
+Some of these tricks might sound silly as you may think, what miracle would happen if I save an extra half-liter a day?
 But, on the other hand, you can save thousands of dollars a year in your fuel costs if you follow these tips effectively.

-Warm Up The Engine: Don’t just start your car and and push it towards the destination.
-But stay calm, start it, let it heat up a little bit for up to 30 seconds at least and than move.
+Warm Up The Engine: Don’t just start your car and push it towards the destination.
+But stay calm, start it, let it heat up a little bit for up to 30 seconds at least and then move.

-Reduce Weights: Clear up your trunk and remove all the useless things your’e carrying at your back.
-The less the weight, the better fuel consumption your car will give you.
+Reduce Weights: Clear up your trunk and remove all the useless things you’re carrying at your back.
+The less the weight, the better the fuel consumption your car will give you.
 Remember, every pound counts.